Björk: Biophilia Live: Production

-The in the round format proved the single greatest challenge for filmmakers Nick Fenton and Peter Strickland when they co-directed the last in the round show of the Biophilia tour, particularly where to place the 16 HD cameras.
-“Brett Turnbull was the head cinematographer and it was a big job for him to make sure we wouldn’t disturb the performers or the audience with our presence,” said Strickland.
 The film was shot on a mixture of Alexa and Red Epic cameras.

 "In my mind we were clearly there to serve Björk's vision,” continued Strickland.
 He initially wanted to use nature photography from the 1970s but revealed that Björk “was cautious of going down a retro path.
 She didn’t want to have a romantic view of nature.
 She wanted something modern and clinical...
 For me, it’s about marveling at the universe on an infinite and microscopic level and finding these connections.
 We tried to introduce this by having highly magnified tissue cells and linking them with overhead shots of forests and sand dunes.
 Visually they almost look identical.”

 Nick Fenton revealed that they did not take inspiration from famous concert films of the past like D. A. Pennebaker's Monterey Pop or the Maysles brothers' Gimme Shelter, instead choosing to do "something that was true to what [Björk's] works represents."

 During the night of the concert at Alexandra Palace on 3 September 2013, several songs were retaken to perfect them for filming, including "Sonnets/Unrealities XI" and "Sacrifice", the only song to use The Sharpsichord on the tour.
 Björk explained that they were only just getting familiar with the instrument as The Sharpsichord's size and weight prevented it from traveling.
 Despite its difficulties, Strickland revealed it was his favorite of the instruments utilized for the Biophilia tour.